open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Responding to parameter value changes
 #####################################

 Now, let's allow our UI elements to change the state of the plugin.
-To do this, we need to create variables inside the :code:`TTLEventGenerator` class that can be updated by our button, slider, and ComboBox parameter editors.
+To do this, we need to create variables inside the :code:`TTLEventGenerator` class that can be updated by our bounded value, TTL line, and button parameter editors.
 The values of these variables *must* be updated through a special method, called :code:`parameterValueChanged()`, which responds to any parameter editor value changes.
 This is because the :code:`process()` method is called by a separate thread from the user interface, and the variables it needs to access can only be updated at specific times.
 Modifying variables via :code:`parameterValueChanged()` ensures that they are handled properly, and prevents unexpected behavior or segmentation faults.

 First, let's update the :code:`TTLEventGenerator` header file as follows: